jamerico/Matlab-Optimization-Algorithms-With-Interface/README.md

 2 - Fill the parameters and run.

 User Details:
-When a function is entered with one or more variables, the algorithms evaluable will change automatically.
+When a function is entered with one or more variables, the list of avaliable algorithms will change automatically.
-The possibilities are:
+Some possibilities are:
-1 variable: Aurea, Fibbonacci, Interpolation
+univariable: Aurea, Fibbonacci, Interpolation
-2 or more: 'Gradient', 'Conjugated Gradient-PR', 'Conjugated Gradient-FR', 'Newton', 'Modified Newton', 'Almost Newton-DFP', 'HookeAndJeeves', 'Genetic'.
+multivariable: 'Gradient', 'Conjugated Gradient-PR', 'Conjugated Gradient-FR', 'Newton', 'Modified Newton', 'Almost Newton-DFP', 'HookeAndJeeves', 'Genetic'.

 Color scheme: